-A well-developed calculation skill will help you avoid mistakes, but more importantly – it will also increase your confidence!
+But then doubt sets in.
+And you wonder–did I miss something?
+A well-developed calculation skill will help you avoid mistakes, but more importantly – it will increase your confidence!

 When doubt sets in, it often results in lost opportunities since you think of those moves as “risky”.
 This does not mean you should take more risks!
 Instead, it means you should train your calculation skill to the point where you can rely on it – with confidence.
 It’s a hallmark of all strong chess players.

 Training your calculation skill can be difficult, particularly if you don’t know how to train it.
 But once you understand the 4 elements of an effective chess calculation technique – things becomes a lot easier.
 They are:

 - Always start your calculations by observing the consequences of your opponent’s last move

 - Understand the difference between forcing moves and non-forcing moves

 - Your chess tactics skill supports your calculation skill

 - The ability to calculate deeper variations rely heavily on your visualization skill

 On the rest of this page I will discuss the details of these four elements and give some examples.

 1) Always Start Your Calculations by Observing the Consequences of Your Opponent’s Last Move